Caring Kitchen Project

 GOALS & OBJECTIVES OF THE CARING KITCHEN PROJECT

-- Support the health and recovery of individuals undergoing cancer treatment and their families by providing organic, vegetable-rich meals designed for healing
+- Support the health and recovery of individuals undergoing cancer treatment and their families by providing organic, vegetable-rich meals designed for healing.

-- Train teen volunteers in nutrition, cooking, and job skills
+- Train teen volunteers in nutrition, cooking, and job skills (*due to covid-19 concerns, no teens are currently being trained).

 - Develop a sense of empathy in the community’s youth